LogoCustom Linear Actuator

 12V single-actuator industrial architectureFits battery-native systems and avoids voltage-conversion complexity when envelope is controlled.Current can rise into two-digit amps, stressing connector, fuse, harness and thermal headroom.Highest line-current pressure among equivalent-power options in many profiles.Short harness, controlled duty, and verified startup envelope.

-24V migration on equivalent mechanical targetGenerally lowers line current and improves cable-loss margin for the same mechanical output.Does not eliminate high absolute current in high-force families; integration complexity rises.Lower than 12V in like-for-like setup, but still potentially high in industrial classes.Projects blocked by 12V harness/connector limits and open to architecture changes.
+24V migration on equivalent mechanical targetGenerally lowers line current and improves cable-loss margin for the same mechanical output.Does not eliminate high absolute current in high-force families; current ratio still depends on model and controller pairing.Lower than 12V in like-for-like setup, but still potentially high in industrial classes and not guaranteed by one fixed ratio.Projects blocked by 12V harness/connector limits and open to architecture changes.

 Dual-actuator load sharingCan lower per-channel force/current and improve mechanical distribution on wide loads.System-level startup peak and sync-fault risk remain high without controller strategy.Per-channel current may drop; total peak budget can still be large.Applications that already require dual lift points and can validate sync behavior.